 I have a BA in Chemistry from Oxford, an AM in Sociology from Harvard and a PhD in Socio-Legal Studies from Edinburgh.
-I am an Academician in the Academy of Social Sciences (AcSS).

 Between 1971 and 2008, I taught a wide range of courses for undergraduates, students on taught postgraduate courses and PhD students, and was, at various times, convener of the introductory course on ‘Politics of the Welfare State’, the School-based course ‘Social and Political Theory’, various honours courses including a compulsory course on ‘Welfare, Justice and the State’, an MSc course on ‘Law and Public Policy’ and the Graduate School course on ‘Research Design’.
-I supervised a total of 30 PhD and three MPhil students.
+I supervised a total of 34 PhD and three MPhil students.

 Over time, my interests focused on a range of problems at the interface between social policy and public law, in particular the nature of administrative justice, the resolution of administrative grievances and the effectiveness of different mechanisms of dispute resolution.
 Most of my research was in discrete policy areas such as educational policy, social security, penal policy and consumer credit/consumer indebtedness.

 I was Head of Social Policy for two three-year terms.

 Together with Frans Pennings (University of Utrecht), I was co-editor of the European Journal of Social Security for more than 20 years from its establishment in 1998 until 2020.
 From 2010 until its abolition in 2013, I was a member of the Scottish Committee of the Administrative Justice and Tribunals Council (AJTC) and directed two research projects (on administrative decisions where there is no right of appeal, and on the inter-relationship between appeals, complaints and reviews) for the Scottish Committee.
 I continue to review articles submitted to other peer-reviewed journals and assess grant applications and end-of grant reports.